eisenmsi/RL-Playground/README.md

 # RL Playground

-This repository serves as a playground for experimenting with various Reinforcement Learning (RL) algorithms including TRPO, PPO, DDPG, TD3, and SAC.
-Different algorithms have been implemented and their performance along with training times have been measured for comparison.
+This repository serves as a playground for experimenting with various Reinforcement Learning (RL) algorithms, including TRPO, PPO, DDPG, TD3, and SAC.
+Different algorithms have been implemented, and their performance, along with training times, have been measured for comparison.
 The project uses Stable Baselines3.

 ## Installation